thinreports/thinreports/.github/ISSUE_TEMPLATE/releasing-new-version.md

 - [ ] Editor: <!-- put url for the published release here -->
 - [ ] Generator: <!-- put url for the published rubygem here -->

-### 3. Post the announcement to the official site
+### 3. Post the announcement to GitHub Discusssions

-- [ ] Create the announcement: <!-- put url for the pull request here -->
 - [ ] Post the announcement: <!-- put url for the posted announcement here -->